Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # robotType

 Setting B"robotType=..." sets a couple of parameters.
 The original call is saved in a string robotType.
-The depending parameters are: numOfAxes, mapDriveLetterDn, orientationType, Dn, connectedDns, so changing it directly is not advisable.
+The depending parameters are: numOfAxes, mapDriveLetterDn, orientationType, Dn, connectedDns and more for specific types, so changing it directly is not advisable.

 # axisTypes, numOfAxes